-The Adult Day Center of Somerset Hills will remain closed through the end of May.
+The Adult Day Center has reopened with limited capacity due to social distancing.
 We will continue to monitor the situation, and are following guidance from state and county officials and healthcare professionals to reduce risk associated with Coronavirus (COVID-19).
-Currently, our tentative reopening date is June 1st.
-Please check back here or call for the most updated information.

 What We Offer

 - Social and recreational activities

 - Music, pet and horticultural therapy

 - Optional add-on services: podiatry and personal care, including shower service and hair styling